 The best way to sum up editorial photography is the pictures you see in a magazine which aren’t advertisements.

-In short, editorial photography covers images which aren’t going to be used for selling stuff.
+In short, editorial photography covers images that aren’t going to be used for selling stuff.

 Where are Editorial Images Used?

-Whenever a story needs to be told in images or text could benefit from the support of photographs, it’s editorial images which are included.
+Whenever a story needs to be told in images or text could benefit from the support of photographs, it’s editorial images that are included.

 Because editorial images are used in magazines, newspapers, and their online equivalents (blogs and websites), it is essential that the integrity of the photographs are maintained.